nikirill/personalpage/content/home/about.md

 #[interests]
 #  title = "Contact"
 #  interests = [
+#    "Privacy",
 #    "Systems and Network Security",
-#    "Privacy",
-#    "Distributed Systems"
+#    "Blockchain"
 #  ]

 # List your qualifications (such as academic degrees).